What is breast tomosynthesis or 3D mammography?

 Breast cancer may have several faces on imaging: it may appear as calcium, as a mass with or without calcium, as a distorted tissue pattern, or as asymmetric tissue density.
 The significance of calcium on the mammogram is as a sign of activity at the cellular level.
 This is usually benign activity.
 However, a percentage of early breast cancers called DCIS (Ductal Carcinoma In Situ) may present as calcium only.
 This is cancer in its earliest curable stage.
 When the pieces of calcium are tightly grouped, new or changing and varied in appearance, there exists a higher likelihood that they represent this early type of cancer, and biopsy will be recommended.
 A mass or tumor is any space-occupying lesion.
 If fluid-filled, it is a benign cyst.
 If composed of solid tissue or cells, it may be benign or malignant.
 If a solid mass is new, enlarging or irregular in contour and content, a biopsy will be recommended.
 Most invasive breast cancers will present with a mass on imaging.
 Distortions and asymmetries are more subtle imaging findings of breast cancer, where breast imaging experience and expertise is crucial to avoid delays in diagnosis.

-The biopsy will be offered to women at Little Silver Mammography & HerSpace the same day as the abnormality is detected on the mammogram or ultrasound, if desired, to alleviate the anxiety associated with waiting for an answer.
+The biopsy will be offered to women at Little Silver Mammography & HerSpace will be expedited promptly after the abnormality is detected on the mammogram or ultrasound, if desired, to alleviate the anxiety associated with waiting for an answer.
 If scheduling the biopsy for a later date, please carefully read the following instructions.
 If you have any questions, don’t hesitate to call us.

 - Eat a light breakfast the morning of your procedure.